slonoed/jsref/README.md

 ![Demo Animation](../assets/preview.gif?raw=true)

-An idea behind this project is to have desirable refactoring experience for JavaScript without tying to any editor.
+An idea behind this project is to have desirable refactoring experience for JavaScript (JSX, TypeScript, Flowtype) without tying to any editor.

 This tool implements [language server protocol][ls] (LSP) to avoid any direct binding to code editors.
 This means any [editor with LSP support][ls-page] can use it.